dawi9840/deploy-ml-on-android-app/README.md

 # deploy-ml-on-android-app
-Example of deploying tflite model on android application.
+Example of training a tensorflow model and deploying tflite model on android application from scratch.